istreamlabs/javascript-sdk/docs/ChannelsApi.md

 Delete channel

 Delete a channel and stop publishing.
+This action is idempotent.

 ### Example